 HOW DIFFICULT IS IT TO OBTAIN CLASSES IN MY MAJOR?

 Courses in the School of Communication and Journalism are extremely popular and, therefore, are in high demand.
 We offer as many courses each semester as our resources allow.
 As stated above, the number of available seats in skills-based and studio courses are limited to 15 to 18 students, per our national accreditation standards.
-We advise students to follow the plan of study for their respective majors and meet with their College of Liberal Arts adviser or the School adviser when they have questions or concerns.
+We advise students to follow the plan of study for their respective majors and meet with their School adviser when they have questions or concerns.

 It is very important for students to register for classes as soon as their time ticket allows.
 When a course is full, we manage the course wait lists, not by first-come, first-served basis, but on priority system determined by the student’s major, seniority and the number of hours completed in the major.